If only I had a fiver for every time I’ve been asked

 That’s alcohol, in the case of the shy teenagers, but to go back to our now-separated salad dressing, you can use something like mustard, mayonnaise or egg yolk.
 These will bind the two disparate substances together.

 If you are absolutely insistent that you want to use your essential oil for your compresses, then you can try mixing it with full-fat milk.
+Which works a bit for some oils.

 Too much faffing about for my liking, so I use a bath essence, which contains Sulphated castor oil (Organic, natch) which is an oil treated to mix with water.
 This is also known as Red Turkey oil, and is the only oil which will mix with water.